ionic-enterprise/auth-playground-ng/README.md

 #### The Token Storage Provider

-With the OIDC related services, we also specify a token storage provider, using the `vault` object from our `SessionVaultService`.
+With the OIDC related services, we also specify a token storage provider in the form of our `SessionVaultService`.
 If you do not specify a token storage provider, Auth Connect will use a default provider that utilizes `localstorage`.
 The default provider, however, is only intended for development use.
-In a production scenario we suggest pairing Auth Connect with Identity Vault for a complete solution.
+In a production scenario we suggest pairing Auth Connect with Identity Vault as we do here.
+Doing so provides a complete authentication solution.

 ### The PIN Dialog